exonum/exonum-btc-anchoring/DEPLOY.md

 * Make sure that config update procedure is not delayed.
 That is, do not delay the voting procedure for the new configuration.
 * Look at the new address of the anchoring by the anchoring public [api][exonum:anchoring_public_api].

-***Note!** If transfering transaction has been lost you need establishing a new anchoring chain by a new funding transaction.*
+***Note!** If transfering transaction has been lost you need to establish a new anchoring chain by a new funding transaction.*

 ### Updating anchoring address in config